argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 ##### Problems

 1. Statefulset updates are exceptionally slow due to the ordered guarantees.
 Updates occur with 1 pod at a time.
+2. Statefulset pods often need to ensure data is saved to persistent storage.
+3. Pods communicate directly with other pods via headless services.
+This results in complications with traffic shifting.

 ##### Headless service
-A big consideration with Argo rollout support is that traffic hits pods directly instead of hitting a k8s service.
+A big consideration with statefulset support is that traffic hits pods directly instead of hitting a k8s service when using a headless service.

-Implications include
-1.
+..this means that we need to consider how to track using labels

 ##### Pod management policy

-applies only to scaling operations for statefulsets.
+Applies only to scaling operations for statefulsets.

 `Parallel`